LongBu/AWS-MLS-C01-Study-Guide/README.md

   * They can find features that aren't in a specific spot
     * Like a stop sign in a picture
     * Or words within a sentence
+    * Primarily used to work with image data

 How do they work?
   * ﻿﻿Inspired by the biology of the visual cortex